pavanepour-k/simple-summarize/README.md

 ### Contributing

+Contributions are welcome!
-Feel free to fork the repo, open issues, or submit pull requests.
-All contributions are made under the MIT License.
+Please fork the repo, open issues, or submit pull requests under the MIT License.
 <br> <br>

----

-### Docs

-The following documents are currently under preparation.
-Links are placeholders and will be updated soon:

-- [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md): Internal file/module structure *(Coming soon)*
-- [docs/DEPLOYMENT.md](docs/DEPLOYMENT.md): Environment & production setup guide *(Coming soon)*
-- [docs/API_REFERENCE.md](docs/API_REFERENCE.md): Full API reference *(Coming soon — you can still access `/docs` in the meantime)*